boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/data-sampling.md

 ![Data sampling enable](/static/assets/working-with-datasource/data-sampling/enabledatasampling.png)

-5. Click on the `Check box` to enable and enter the number of records needed while creating a dashboard.
+5. Click on the `checkbox` to enable and enter the number of records needed when creating a dashboard.

 ![Data sampling enable](/static/assets/working-with-datasource/data-sampling/enableandapplylimit.png)

-> **NOTE:** The data sampling button will be disabled while switching to the code view mode in Bold BI.
+> **NOTE:** The Data Sampling button will be disabled when switching to the code view mode in Bold BI.

-6. Select `OK` and click on the preview to ensure whether `Data sampling` has been applied to the data source as shown in the following image.
+6. Select `OK` and click on preview to ensure that `Data Sampling` has been applied to the data source as shown in the following image.

 ![Data sampling table preview](/static/assets/working-with-datasource/data-sampling/datasampledtablepreview.png)

-7. The data sources enabled with `Data sampling` can be identified by using the icon as shown in the following image.
+7. Data sources enabled with `Data Sampling` can be identified using the icon as shown in the following image.

 ![Data sampling enabled](/static/assets/working-with-datasource/data-sampling/datasampleenabledicon.png#width=453px;height=544.9px)

-8. While designing dashboards in Bold BI, the `Data sampling` limit will be applied to all the widgets.<br/> Whereas, while previewing or publishing the dashboard, the `data sampling` will be disabled automatically to ensure data integrity.
+8. While designing dashboards in Bold BI, the `Data Sampling` limit will be applied to all widgets.<br/> However, during the preview or publishing of the dashboard, `Data Sampling` will be automatically disabled to ensure data integrity.

 ![Data sample dashboard](/static/assets/working-with-datasource/data-sampling/datasampledashboard.png)

-> **NOTE:** The data sampling is not supported for the following data source’s  **SSAS**, **SparkSQL**, **AWS OpenSearch**, **Elasticsearch**,**Influx DB** and **ODBC**.
+> **NOTE:** Data Sampling is not supported for the following data sources: **SSAS**, **SparkSQL**, **AWS OpenSearch**, **Elasticsearch**,**Influx DB** and **ODBC**.